 MK Ultra is the code name of a series of mind control experiments conducted by the CIA between the 1950s and 1970s.
-The researchers used several types of drugs and unique procedures to induce changes in the mental state and even to alter brain function of its test subjects.
+The researchers used several types of drugs and unique procedures to induce changes in the mental state and even to alter the brain function of its test subjects.
 Organized by the CIA’s Office of Scientific Intelligence, the entire project was coordinated with the U.S. Army Biological Warfare Laboratories.

 During the Korean War, U.S. soldiers who were captured by the Soviet, Chinese, or North Korean forces were allegedly subjected to mind control techniques.
 When the CIA came to know of this, it decided to investigate the field so that the U.S. would be protected against the communist threat.
 This led to the start of project MK Ultra in 1953 under orders of CIA Director Allen Welsh Dulles.